Hellbyte/Wizity.net/clientapi/README.md

 ```

 ### API.song.like()
-Like a current song in community you are in.
+Like a current song in community you are currently in.
 Success when:
-* You are in any community.
 * Anyone is DJ and you aren't too.
 * You didn't liked a song yet.